What can the WordPress Book Review Plugin do for me?

 Getting the Book Info

 If you have created a Google API Key, you will see an ISBN field and a Get Book Info button.
 Enter an ISBN value and click the button to automatically populate a book’s details.
-Any fields that already had values when the button was pressed will not be overwritten.
+Any fields that already had values before the button was pressed will not be overwritten.

 Please note that there are some known limitations: